 There is a Panama hat that bobs its way through Cuenca.
 The making of Panama hats goes far back into Ecuadorian history.
-Oddly, the only people who wear these hats today are people from small towns.
-Teens favor baseball caps decorated with professional soccer team logos or the New York Yankees.
+Oddly, the only people who wear these hats today are older people from small towns.
+Teens here favor baseball caps decorated with professional soccer team logos or the New York Yankees.

 There is a pig spread eagled on the wall.
 Ecuadorians love pork and in the mercado you see roasted pigs laid out for the lunch trade.